-What Can a Handyman Do in Travis in Travis County, Texas?
+What Can a Handyman Do Without a License in Travis in Travis County, Texas?

 In Texas, there is generally NO state-issued "general contractor" or "handyman" license for typical repair/remodel work; instead, Texas licenses specific trades (electrical, plumbing, HVAC, and certain fire protection systems).
 A handyman in Travis County can typically do non-licensed, non-permitted minor repairs, but the moment work crosses into regulated trades (especially electrical/plumbing/HVAC) or requires a building permit (structural/MEP changes), a properly licensed trade contractor and permits are required.